pastelnetwork/Pastel-Release/README.md

 # Pastel Chain Releases

+---

 ## Pastel Mainnet Release: Cezanne v1.1.1

-##This is a stable release suitable for use on Mainnet.
+This is a stable release suitable for use on Mainnet.

 ### This upgrade includes: